 - What style should I choose?

-We are here to answer your questions to make sure you can make an educated purchase on a beautiful, one-of-a-kind, hand knotted rug!
+RugKnots is here to answer your questions to make sure you can make an educated purchase on a beautiful, one-of-a-kind, hand knotted rug!

-Here are the only 24 things you absolutely need to know before buying a hand knotted rug.
+Here are 24 things you absolutely need to know before buying a hand knotted rug:

 [VIDEO] Check Out How A Hand Knotted Rug Is Made!